rjaros87/pm-home-station/README.md

 ## TODO

-- Add photos to `Assemble the home PM station`
 - Add config file
 - Add observer which log measurements to file
 - Add support for others PlanTower devices